Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Quantum correction to Hawking radiation from Schwarzian theory

 Now we consider that both LHS and RHS as a series in $\mu_{1}$, and equate the terms order by order to obtain

 If $K = \infty$, which means the phase mode can be ignored, the density of states becomes the usual density of states in JT gravity.\\

-To compute the emission rate, we also require the absolute square of the two-point correlation function in JT gravity.
+To compute the emission rate, we also require the matrix element of an operator $\mathcal{O}$ on the AdS$_2$ boundary between the initial and final energy eigenstates - which are the states of the black hole and radiation before and after emission.
+This can be calculated by the Schwarzian description of JT gravity.
 For a boundary operator of conformal dimension $\Delta$ and charge $Q$ this is given by \cite{Mertens:2019tcm}

 When the black hole carries more than one charge, say $q$ and $p$ (e.g. Kerr-Newman), the correlation function is obtained by replacing $E - \frac{q^2}{2 K} \rightarrow E - \frac{q^2}{2 K_q} - \frac{p^2}{2 K_p}$.